 Entry to see the light show free, but it is worth arriving early as it can draw big crowds for the best viewing spots.

 Gardens By The Bay Information

 Entry into the Gardens is free and opening times are from 5 am to 2 am daily.

 Entry to both Domes and the Skywalk requires paid admission.
 Adults are $28 and children at $15.
 The domes and the Skywalk are open from 9 am -9 pm with last tickets and admission at 8 pm.

 The Gardens are easy to get to from anywhere in the city.
 The nearest MRT station is Bayfront and it is well signposted to the Gardens.

 Alternatively, we found the taxis to be excellent in Singapore and had our driver drop us at the Marina Bay Sands so we could take a look around at the luxury hotel and stores.

 Temperatures can be uncomfortable during the midday so we think the best time to visit the Gardens is early morning or later in the afternoon.
-If you can visit during the week rather than the weekend you will also find less crowds as the Gardens are a popular hangout for the locals.
+If you can visit during the week rather than the weekend you will also find fewer crowds as the Gardens are a popular hangout for the locals.

-There are food outlets, cafes and restaurants in the Gardens but you are also free to bring along your own food and have a picnic in the outdoor gardens.
+There are food outlets, cafes, and restaurants in the Gardens but you are also free to bring along your own food and have a picnic in the outdoor gardens.